Polygraph Investigation Services

 Using the Polygraph

 The polygraph is most commonly used by policemen during criminal investigations.
 Insurance and credit card companies use the polygraph when they sue or they're being sued.
 Many private companies and organizations-especially in the fields of money, security, or military-require potential workers to take a polygraph test.
-The tests are usually conducted by authorized personnel from a security company or investigation agency.
+The lie detector tests are usually conducted by authorized personnel from a security company or Intelligence & Investigations company.

 The court can order a polygraph test as part of an ongoing investigation or case.
 In the event that a private company wants the test as part of a pre-employment check, there is no need for a court order/